• Skip to primary navigation

 Ingredients

-• 4 ½ cups cooked jasmine rice day old, see Notes for amount of uncooked rice
+• 4 ½ cups cooked jasmine rice cold day-old (or see Notes below to prepare uncooked rice for this recipe)

 • ½ lb skinless boneless chicken thighs thinly sliced